PailosNicolas/SimpleNotesInGoBackend/README.md

 # SimpleNotesInGoBackend
 This is a small project for getting used to work with go webservers, just a simple note taking backend.
-I wanted to learn how to user authenticate and make a simple CRUD
+I wanted to learn how to user authenticate, make a simple CRUD, handle pagination as well as filtered request.
+As far as I'm concerned this is done, maybe I'll add a dockerfile later.

 ## Endpoints
 ### `POST /users/`: